HomeAll Buyer GuidesBest AI Tools for Engineering and Technical Hiring (2026)

 • Debiasing and governance by design

-Tenzo separates the conversation from scoring and applies a debiasing layer before a scorecard is finalized.
+Tenzo AI separates the conversation from scoring and applies a debiasing layer before a scorecard is finalized.
 The result is a scorecard built on a structured rubric, with auditable artifacts that make reviews and audits straightforward.

 • Transparent scorecards with evidence